justaman045/portfolio/content/posts/Things-to-lean-in-2022.md

 ---
 title: Things I'll be focusing on in 2022
 publishedDate: "2021-01-01"
+lastUpdatedDate: "2023-12-09"
 tags: ["framework intro", "dev update", "tutorial", "tips"]
 status: "published"
 type: Post
-# summary: In this article we'll read about what are the things to keep a focus onto learn in 2022
+description: In this article we'll read about what are the things to keep a focus onto learn in 2022
 ---

-# Things I'll be focusing on in 2022

 I've been following the To-Do kind of way to easily track down my steps to achieve the goal.
 So why shouldn't we just try to implement that procedure to learn something new?